vishalicious213/scrimba-sql/README.md

 ## Aggregating results

 ### COUNT & SUM
+*returns the count of a column or the sum of a column's values*

 ```sql
 SELECT COUNT(*) FROM cars -- COUNT returns a single value from our query